 Beginning January 1, 2021, if a Part D plan upholds its At-Risk Determination on appeal, the plan is required to automatically forward the case to the Part D QIC for review.
-For additional information and requirements on Part D plan DMPs, including the beneficiary notification process and appeals process, see the 2021 Part D Drug Management Program Guidance, issued by CMS on December 23, 2020 with an implementation effective date of January 1, 2021 and subsequent guidance issued via CMS Health Plan Management System (HPMS) memo.
+For additional

 4.3 EXCEPTIONS REQUESTS

 Exceptions requests are coverage determination requests pursuant to 42 CFR §423.578.
 There are two general types of exceptions requests: 1) A request for a tiering exception; and 2) A request for a non-formulary drug.
 Exceptions requests may be decided within standard or expedited adjudicatory timeframes.
 In addition, exceptions requests may involve a request for a benefit not received (prospective request) or a request for payment for a benefit already furnished (retrospective request).